SCTransNet: Spatial-channel Cross Transformer Network for Infrared Small Target Detection: METHOD

 As shown in Fig.~\ref{fig4}(a), previous studies~\cite{14},~\cite{48},~\cite{22} always incorporate single-scale depth-wise convolutions into the standard feed-forward network to enhance local focus.
 More recently, state-of-the-art MSFN~\cite{67} incorporates two paths with depth-wise convolution using different kernel sizes to enhance the multi-scale representation.
 However, the above approaches are limited to a local spatial global channel paradigm of feature representation.
 In fact, global spatial and local channel information~(Fig.~\ref{fig4}(b)) is equally important~\cite{63}.
 Hence, we design a CFN, which combines the advantages of both feature representations.

 In Fig.~\ref{fig3}(b), given an input tensor ${\mathbf{X_{i}}} \in \mathbb{R}^{{C_{i}}\times h \times w }$, CFN first models multi-scale LSGC information.
-Specifically, after the layer normalization, CFN utilizes $1\times 1$ convolution to increase the channel dimension by a factor of $\eta$, and equally divides the feature map into two branches and enhances the local spatial information using $3 \times 3$ and $5\times 5$ depth-wise convolution, respectively.
+Specifically, after the layer normalization, CFN utilizes $1\times 1$ convolution to increase the channel dimension in the ratio of $\eta$ and splits the feature map equally into two branches.
+Subsequently, $3 \times 3$ and $5\times 5$ depth-wise convolutions are employed to enhance the local spatial information.
 This is followed by channel concatenating the multi-scale features and restoring them to their original dimensions.
 The above process can be defined as

 where ${f^{c}_{1\times1}}$ denotes $1\times1$ convolution, $f^{dwc}_{3\times3}$ and $f^{dwc}_{5\times5}$ represent $3\times3$ and $5\times5$ depth-wise convolutions.
 Here, Chunk($\cdot$) denotes dividing the feature vector into two equal parts along the channel dimension.